 To achieve our student achievement goals, academic progress will need to be monitored with regularity.
 This is a necessary component of an RTI/MTSS model because teachers and school leaders cannot engage in data-driven decision-making without current and reliable data to reflect on.
-INCA will utilize a tripartite data collection system including curriculum-based measures (CBMs), NWEA Measures of Academic Progress (MAP), and the Idaho Standards Achievement Test (ISAT).
+NICA will utilize a tripartite data collection system including curriculum-based measures (CBMs), NWEA Measures of Academic Progress (MAP), and the Idaho Standards Achievement Test (ISAT).

 CBMs occur regularly within the Singapore Math Dimensions and Literacy Essentials programs and provide teachers with frequent updates regarding student progress that they can use to tailor instruction to meet the needs of individual students between benchmarks.
-This constitutes an essential form of progress monitoring which all INCA elementary teachers will utilize to inform their instructional choices.
+This constitutes an essential form of progress monitoring which all NICA elementary teachers will utilize to inform their instructional choices.
 This will occur individually throughout the year.

 The NWEA MAP is scheduled three times per year, in the fall, winter, and spring.
 This provides periodic benchmark data regarding student achievement in relation to national norms, using the Rasch Unit Scale, or RIT score.
-While MAP provides data regarding individual remediation needs, one of its most underutilized features is the ability to track the growth of a cohort over time.
 In that manner, MAP provides essential data to classroom teachers, but also to the process improvement team at the school where system-wide decisions can be made in response to multi-year trends.
 MAP data will be analyzed during grade-band meetings and by the school leadership team to inform academic support decisions and priorities for professional development.
 Parents will also be provided with MAP reports to ensure that they have the necessary information to be equal stakeholders in their child's academic progress.

-The ISAT will be conducted during the required window each year and will be viewed as the summative assessment of academic progress at INCA.
-While CBMs and MAP provide us with data to monitor progress and benchmark (respectively), the ISAT is an accountability tool that provides the entire INCA community with an understanding of student, and consequently school, performance.
+The ISAT will be conducted during the required window each year and will be viewed as the summative assessment of academic progress at NICA.
+While CBMs and MAP provide us with data to monitor progress and benchmark (respectively), the ISAT is an accountability tool that provides the entire NICA community with an understanding of student, and consequently school, performance.
 That is why our academic goals are linked directly to the ISAT.
 Results from the ISAT will be discussed internally and shared publicly to maintain a focus on our school goals.